 Summer Program for International Research Internship and Training (SPIRIT)

 The SPIRIT program contributes to Alfaisal University's vision in creating physicians who actively contribute to medical research.
-Currently, there are 15 participating institutions and more than 60 summer research internships offered with some of the prominent researchers in various fields of basic and clinical research.
+Currently, there are over 10 participating institutions and more than 30 summer research internships offered with some of the most prominent researchers in various fields of basic and clinical research.